haskell-infra/hackage-trustees/README.md

 The process for trustee operations is described in detail in [the policy document](https://github.com/haskell-infra/hackage-trustees/blob/master/policy.md).

 For bugs and issues in the **software component `hackage-server`** please go to https://github.com/haskell/hackage-server instead.

+The trustees can also be contacted at [trustees@hackage.haskell.org](mailto:trustees@hackage.haskell.org)